 Although the MTA Group collects fares for the transit and commuter service, they provide and receive revenues from other sources, such as the leasing out of real property assets, and the licensing of advertising.
 Such revenues, including anticipated revenues from fare increases, are not sufficient to cover all operating expenses associated with such services.
-Therefore, to maintain a balanced budget, the members of the MTA Group providing transit and commuter service rely on operating surpluses transferred from MTA Bridges and Tunnels, operating subsidies provided by NYS and certain local governmental entities in the MTA commuter district, and service reimbursements from certain local governmental entities in the MTA commuter district and from the State of Connecticut.
-Non-operating subsidies to the MTA Group for transit and commuter service for the year ended December 31, 2021 and 2020 totaled \$7.8 billion and \$6.0 billion, respectively.
+Therefore, to maintain a balanced budget, the members of the MTA Group providing transit and commuter service rely on operating surpluses transferred from MTA Bridges and Tunnels, operating subsidies provided by NYS and certain local governmental entities in the MTA commuter district, and service reimbursements from certain local governmental entities in the MTA commuter district.
+Non-operating subsidies to the MTA Group for transit and commuter service for the year ended December 31, 2022 and 2021 totaled \$8.4 billion and \$7.8 billion, respectively.